apache/echarts-doc/en/tutorial/media-query.md

 In the example below you can try to drag **point in the lower right corner**, along with the size change, legend and series will change layout position and method automatically.
 ~[750x600](${galleryViewPath}doc-example/pie-media&edit=1&reset=1)

-If you want to set Media Query in option, the framework below must be followed：
+If you want to set Media Query in option, the framework below must be followed:

 ```javascript
 option = {